railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 .. note:: Deployment

-	Deployment is the process of putting a Open ERP database into a production-ready state, where it can be used by everyone in your business for their daily work.
+	Deployment is the process of putting an OpenERP database into a production-ready state, where it can be used by everyone in your business for their daily work.
-	You would usually configure Open ERP and load data into it on one development system, train staff on that or another training system and deploy it onto a production system that has better protection against failure, better security and more performance.
+	You would usually configure OpenERP and load data into it on one development system, train staff on that or another training system and deploy it onto a production system that has better protection against failure, better security and more performance.